MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ## Install a data gateway (required for on-premises Microsoft SQL server connector only)
 In order to access your third-party data, you must install and configure a Microsoft Power BI gateway.
 See [Install an on-premises gateway](https://docs.microsoft.com/data-integration/gateway/service-gateway-install) to learn more.

+## Install a data gateway (required for on-premises Microsoft SQL server connector only)
+In order to access your third-party data, you must install and configure a Microsoft Power BI gateway.
+See [Install an on-premises gateway](https://docs.microsoft.com/data-integration/gateway/service-gateway-install) to learn more.

+## Register an app
+For Azure SQL connector, you must register an app in Azure Active Directory to allow Microsoft Search app to access data for indexing.
+To learn more about registering an app, refer Microsoft Graph documentation on how to [register an app](https://docs.microsoft.com/graph/auth-register-app-v2).

+After completing the app registration and taking note of the app name, application (client) id and tenant id, you need to [generate a new client secret](https://docs.microsoft.com/azure/healthcare-apis/register-confidential-azure-ad-client-app#application-secret).
+The client secret will only be displayed once.
+Remember to note & store the client secret securely.
+Use the client id and client secret while configuring a new connection in Microsoft Search.

+To add the registered app to your Azure SQL database, you need to:
+ - Login to your Azure SQL DB
+ - Open a new query window
+ - Create a new user by running the command ‘CREATE USER [app name] FROM EXTERNAL PROVIDER’
+ - Add user to role by running command 'exec sp_addrolemember 'db_datareader', [app name]' Or
+   'ALTER ROLE db_datareader ADD MEMBER [app name]'

+>[!NOTE]
+>To revoke access to any app registered in Azure Active Directory, refer the Azure documentation on [removing a registered app](https://docs.microsoft.com/azure/active-directory/develop/quickstart-remove-app).

 ## Connect to a data source
 To connect your Microsoft SQL server connector to a data source, you must configure the database server you want crawled and the on-premises gateway.
 You can then connect to the database with the required authentication method.